Structured Content at HDIR

 However, DFØ required a couple of additional fields, which their developers could implement on top of the data fetched by the API.
 These fields were fairly basic, one of them simply saying “Delivered by the Norwegian Directorate of Health.”
 The principle is still important: external actors have the possibility to add customization—however simple or complex.

-The HAPI is being increasingly used, but not enough according to the team at the Directorate.
+The HAPI is seeing increased use, but not enough according to the team at the Directorate.
 For instance, they want the electronic patient journal actors to start using it, but this has yet to happen.

 The main challenge is that other actors still don’t know about the API.
 An increased focus on structured content in the health sector, together with more communication efforts from the Directorate, might turn the tide in the years to come.